espocrm/documentation/docs/administration/workflows.md

 +------------ Minute            (range: 0-59)
 ```

+How it works:

+1. You need to create a list report showing records that met specific criteria.
+2. Then create a workflow rule with *Scheduled* trigger type, select the report.
+Specify the scheduling.
+3. Specify one or multiple actions in the workflow.

+Workflow rule will be running (in idle) according specified scheduling.
+On each run it will execute report and take all records from the report result.
+And then it will apply the action (or multiple actions) for every record.

+Usage example: Send a notification email to customers who have their license expiring in 1 week.

 ### Sequential

 Supposed to be run by another workflow.
 Provides the ability to make a complex logic.